Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

                              to which you're sending the transaction.
 This is not part of the transaction, just kept in your wallet.
 6. subtractfeefromamount  (boolean, optional, default=false) The fee will be deducted from the amount being sent.
-                             The recipient will receive less telestais than you enter in the amount field.
+                             The recipient will receive less meowcoins than you enter in the amount field.
 7. conf_target            (numeric, optional) Confirmation target (in blocks)
 8. "estimate_mode"      (string, optional, default=UNSET) The fee estimate mode, must be one of:
        "UNSET"